1. Dezember 2022 - 2. Dezember 2022Öffentlich

 Save-the-date: 1-2 December 2022

 Urban Air Mobility (UAM) vehicles and the corresponding infrastructure, the operation of UAM services as well as the public acceptance, all of this must be interlinked to advance UAM and make it a reality.
 DLR’s second symposium on UAM will discuss this and DLR’s corresponding research.
 The symposium will bring together international researchers and industry experts – this year as an in-person event.
 Be part and learn about intermediate results from DLR’s key UAM project HorizonUAM, exchange experiences and explore possible cooperation in the UAM domain.

 The symposium will be in-person at DLR Braunschweig, Germany, on 1 – 2 December 2022.
 The event is free and open to the interested public.
-Prior registration is required and will be available soon.
+Prior registration is required.